learn-co-curriculum/phase-3-variable-scope/README.md

 ## Overview

-In this lesson, we'll discuss method scope and local variable scope.
+In this lesson, we'll introduce the concepts of method scope and variable scope.

 ## Objectives